mobizt/Firebase-ESP32/src/README.md

 #### Provide the grant access status for Firebase Services.

 return **`Boolean`** type status indicates the device can access to the services.

+This returns false if ready() returns false (token generation is not ready).

 ```cpp
 bool authenticated();